Where are you from originally?

 I grew up in California, 45 minutes south of San Francisco in an area of Sonoma Valley called Petaluma.
 I moved east to study architecture at the University of Miami.
 At that time there was a lot of redevelopment happening in Miami Beach, and as a student of architecture I wanted to be a part of that movement, so I stayed.

-I am going on my ninth year at Decorator’s Unlimited.
+I have been with Decorator’s Unlimited for more than a decade.
 This is the longest I have been at a firm.
-Early in my career I worked at an architectural firm where after 4 or 5 years I reached a place where I couldn’t grow anymore so I started looking for something else.
+Early in my career, I worked at an architectural firm where after 4 or 5 years, I reached a place where I couldn’t grow anymore, so I started looking for something else.
 When I came to DU, I was at a time in my life when I wanted stability, a place to stay with and grow.
 DU has been the perfect company for me to do that with.

 What do you do in your spare time for fun?

 For fun, I really enjoy sketching and painting; my medium of choice lately has been oil paints.
 I enjoy spending time with my wife and two daughters.
 My eldest just decided to take up surfing, and it has been really great being able to surf with her.